adamsilver/fdpb/08-an-upload-form.md

 ### Feedback

 It's all well and good having uploaded the files to the server, but at this moment, the user hasn't been given any feedback as to what's happened.
-Perhaps the file didn't actually upload because something wen't wrong.

-We're going to give users feedback during upload, when the upload succeeds, and when there's an error.
+Perhaps the file couldn't be uploaded, for example.
+There are a number of times we need to give users feedback: during upload, on success and on error.

 #### Progress

 Files can take a long time to upload, especially if the connection is slow.
 As such, it's important to give users feedback during upload—not just on completion.

-We can provide feedback using a progress bar.
-Each file should is represented separately as there's a separate request for each file.
+We can show feedback with a progress bar.
+Each file is represented separately as there's a separate request for each one.
 This way, some small files will upload quickly, while others load more slowly in parallel.

 ![Progress](./images/08/progress.png)